-The letter clearly threatened me with legal action for alleged 'tort of defamation' against these people if I did not take action to conform to one of three options offered in the letter.
+The letter clearly threatened me with legal action for an alleged tort of defamation against these people if I did not take action to conform to one of three options offered in the letter.
 These were as follows.

 (a) The "Diary of a Relapse" is removed from the Internet with immediate effect and that there is no further publication (either electronic or written)

-This I could not accept because it would leave me completely gagged before my peers and prospective sympathisers on the Internet - my only free and unmanaged channel of communication.
+This I could not accept because it would leave me completely gagged before my peers and prospective sympathisers on the Internet - my only free and unimpeded channel of communication.

 (b) Statements causing specific offence to the staff concerned are identified by the Trust and these statements are deleted